 |5.5||5.5||525 (56-58)||196 (23-24)||70 (18-20)||B2|

 Applicants who are citizens of and have been educated in an English- speaking country (e.g., Australia, Canada, Ireland, New Zealand, the UK, and the USA) are exempted.
 Proof of citizenship and studies must be submitted.

 3. Certificate of English Medium Instruction

-Applicants who have earned a degree at a university at which English is the sole medium of instruction may submit a document signed by the University Registrar attesting to English medium instruction.
+Applicants who have earned a degree at a university at which English is the sole medium of instruction in a country which has English as an official language may submit a document signed by the University Registrar attesting to English medium instruction.
 Applicants who submit a certificate are requested to sit the AIT Academic Writing Test upon arrival to determine their level of proficiency on the AIT scale.